Secure Boot on the iMX6 – Part 1

 In terms of what makes this secure, you have your root keys which are generated from your SSL certificate.
 This is then hashed and that hash is burned into the CPU.
 This process is one-time programmable.
 Once that key has been burned into processor, it cannot be changed.
 That’s one of the reasons it’s secure.

 Your boot images are then also signed against this key and the data generated from this signing process is combined with your image.

 So, the processor checks your image key with its key, and if those match, it then checks the image against the key that was just matched with the processor.
 If that then matches, the image is executed.
 There will be code in that boot image that was just executed which performs these same steps to load the next image.

 So, you go from the CPU bootloader to a normal bootloader to the operating system.
 Of course, this is i.MX6 specific.
-There are Secure Boots on other operating systems and platforms entirely, X86 being the most obvious one with UEFI secure boot.
-But that’s outside the scope of the i.MX6.
+There are Secure Boots on other operating systems and platforms entirely, X86 being the most obvious one with UEFI (Unified Extensible Firmware Interface) secure boot.
+However, that’s outside the scope of the i.MX6.

 In Part two of Secure Boot on the i.MX6, we’ll go into depth on leveraging the hardware and examine the pitfalls of the secure boot process.

 How can ByteSnap help you today?

 From start-ups to blue chips, ByteSnap’s embedded systems developers are enabling companies to stay a step ahead by providing them with bespoke solutions.
 Maintain your competitive edge – contact us today and find out how we can optimise your product development!